DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-view.md

 ### <a name="table-row"></a>TableRow

-Describes properties used to define table row
+Describes properties of a table row that is rendered by the TableView plugin

 Extends [Row](datagrid.md#row)